ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

 The URI Beacon isn't limitless in size.
 It can only accept 18 characters, with “HTTP://www” counting as one, and the suffix “.org” (or “.com”) counting as another.
 If your URL is very long, you'll have to use services like [bit.ly](https://bitly.com) and [tinyurl.com](http://tinyurl.com) to get a short version.

 <a name=”installing”>
-##Compiling and Installing Your Program
+##Compiling and installing your program
 </a>

 For your code to work on a board, it needs to be compiled: the compiler takes all of the files it needs and turns them into a single file, in our case a file of type *HEX*.
 That file can then be installed on your board.